br-amaral/NPS_bird/log_file.md

 DOOOOO(ing):

-( ) veg_maps_parks stopped working - get the output files on the office mac!
-( ) for now im ignoring that some sites at elro and other parks dont have either site or park covariates (x) rm std from area in previous script them back2d_covs_scales_3.R ( ) ask Kate if genus is kept in the diversity calculations for the FIA data
+- rodar modelo basico para mais sps - HPCC!!!!

 --------------------------------------------------------------------------------------------------------------------------
 TO DO:
-- rodar modelo basico para mais sps
+- which sps with which stage

 - plotar vizinhos com o cover map

-- right now park diversity is using the mean of species for each site - it should be the value for all the park, not the mean for sites
-- tree diversity is still missing from environmental covs (county has indexes of diversity, park has number of species per site; park prob has species list to calculate indeces!)
+( ) Kate: if genus is kept in the diversity calculations for the FIA data ( ) Kate: are these the same? siteBA_large_s, parkBA_large_s, counPER_late_s

 --------------------------------------------------------------------------------------------------------------------------